 Ratings tied to a form field will appear directly under that field.

 All rating criteria are treated as equals in Screendoor when you create them.
 But if your team prioritizes some criteria over others, Screendoor’s rating weights let you assign relative importance to each rating field.

-To turn on weighted ratings, make sure you have added at least two non-“free text” rating fields to your project.
-Then, press the “Add weighed ratings” button under the “Rating field settings” section of the “Rating fields” page.
+To turn on weighted ratings, visit the Ratings page and make sure you have added at least two non-“free text” rating fields to your project.
+Then, press the “Add weighted ratings” button under Settings.

 Press the “Edit weights” button to adjust the relative weights of each rating.
 For example, let’s say we want “Originality” to have a slightly higher weight than “Technical Ability.”
 We can adjust the slider on “Originality” until it has a weight of 25%.